2025 Stats

 Subscribe now to instantly reveal our take on this news.

-Raleigh is not in the lineup for Sunday's game against the Angels.
+Raleigh is absent from the lineup for Thursday's game in Baltimore.

 Subscribe now to instantly reveal our take on this news.